Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection: Implementation

 What this means in practice is that if the increments in the input are large, because suddenly a large lateral acceleration is required, they will result in a different acceleration than intended.
 This will be measured by the accelerometer, and subsequent increments in the inputs will eventually lead to the right acceleration.
 But it might be more effective to implement a nonlinear method of finding increments in the input that give exactly the desired increment in the acceleration.

-Since we have the nonlinear function of our inputs available, it is possible to do a nonlinear inversion.
-At the same time, we would like to keep the incremental structure, because we don't have an accurate estimate of the aerodynamic forces $\bs{F}$.
-If we refer to Eq. \ref{eq:newton}, we can subtract the same formula a short time instant earlier:
+Since the nonlinear function of the inputs is available, it is possible to do a nonlinear inversion.
+At the same time, it is preferable to keep the incremental structure, because there is no accurate estimate of the aerodynamic forces $\bs{F}$.
+Referring to Eq. \ref{eq:newton}, it is possible to subtract the same formula a short time instant earlier:

-We assume changes in gravity and the aerodynamic forces are small during this small time instant:
+It is assumed that changes in gravity and the aerodynamic forces are small during this small time instant:

-If we desire a different acceleration, we now know what the increment in the thrust vector should be.
-We can calculate what the current thrust vector is based on the attitude and rotational rate of the rotors.
+This equation relates an increment in thrust vector to an increment in acceleration.
+The current thrust vector can be calculated based on the attitude and rotational rate of the rotors.
 This gives an expression for the new thrust vector:

 How the thrust vector depends on the thrust and attitude is described by Eq. \ref{eq:tn}.
-We can do a nonlinear inversion of this equation to obtain expressions for the thrust, roll and pitch commands:
+A nonlinear inversion of this equation provides expressions for the thrust, roll and pitch commands:

 This allows us to find a new attitude and thrust that will satisfy a desired acceleration, without linearizing the input function.
-At the same time, we have retained the incremental structure, as we calculate the new thrust vector based on the previous one.
-For the nonlinear case, the same argument holds regarding the filtering as for the linearized case: if we filter the acceleration, we should also filter the other signals with subscript 0.
+At the same time, the incremental structure is retained, as the new thrust vector is calculated based on the previous one.
+For the nonlinear case, the same argument holds regarding the filtering as for the linearized case: if the acceleration is filtered, the other signals with subscript 0 should also be filtered.
 This is shown below: